gwastro/pycbc/docs/ahope.rst

 * Identify and correct deprecation warnings that are now present in almost the entire python code base.
 * Fix minifollowups in ahope.
 * Some stubs for GPU support have been added, but I don't believe it is complete and there is no example of using this.
 Does this need adding?
 How does this conflict with pegasus?
-* lalapps_splitbank has issues.
-Can this be replaced with a cleaner python implementation?

 ----------------------------
 Longer term/lower priority